 BENEFITS OF A HEALTHY WATERSHED

-People have always recognized the importance of water – early settlements were built around sources of freshwater.
-Rivers, streams and lakes provided transportation routes, drinking water and food and were also used to dispose of waste.
-They supply electricity and play an important role in commercial and industrial enterprises.
+People have always recognized the importance of water.
+Early settlements were built around sources of freshwater; rivers, streams, and lakes provided transportation routes, drinking water, and food, and were also used to dispose of waste.
+Today, water supplies electricity and play an important role in commercial and industrial enterprises.

 Safe Water Supply

-A healthy watershed minimizes health risks by providing clean water to drink, to grow our food and to use at home for cooking, washing and cleaning.
+A healthy watershed provides clean water to drink, to grow our food, and to use at home for cooking, washing, and cleaning.
 It also means clean water for plants and wildlife.
-An unhealthy watershed may still provide water but would cost more to treat to make it safe for human use, may cause health problems for people and animals and could limit recreational activities.
+An unhealthy watershed may still provide water, but it would cost more to treat to make it safe for human use, may cause health problems for people and animals and could limit recreational activities.

 Services